V-Sekai/manuals/docs/decisions/20211214-create-an-open-metaverse-by-working-on-v-sekai.md

 As a creative, I want to edit my V-Sekai virtual environment to better suit my requirements and preferences.

+As a user developer, I want to remix V-Sekai to better suit my requirements and preferences.

 As a person, I want to work with a group that shares my values.

 As a person, I want to survive long enough to build V-Sekai.